wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 ```
 Now you can run the REST API and test it to see whether it works as expected.

 ### Step 1.4: Run and test the REST API

-Let's run the REST API you designed in the web editor to check whether it can be started successfully without errors.
+Let's run the REST API you designed in the Web Editor to check whether it can be started successfully without errors.

 1. Click **Run** (above the low-code diagram).

    Once the REST API is successfully started, the following appears in the terminal log.

     ```
     Running executable
     ```
    Now you can try out the REST API.

-2. Click **Try it** As a result, a test view opens to the right of the page.
+2. Click **Try it**.
+As a result, a test view opens on the right of the page.

 3. In the test view, expand the **GET** resource.